jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (c) the Commissioner’s functions or powers in relation to deducting amounts from payments due (section 157 of this Act, section 193 of the Student Loan Scheme Act 2011 but in respect only of the powers in section 157 of this Act, and section 154 of the Child Support Act 1991); and
   (d) the Commissioner’s functions or powers in relation to tax recovery agreements negotiated between the government of a territory outside New Zealand and the Government of New Zealand (Part 10A of this Act).
 (3) Clauses 2 to 4 of Schedule 6 of the Public Service Act 2020 apply to delegations under this section as if those delegations were made under clause 2 of that schedule.

+### 7AAAA Administration of final-year fees-free scheme
+(1) It is a function of the Commissioner to administer the final-year fees-free scheme (the scheme) on behalf of the Crown.
+(2) If a person who receives an entitlement under the scheme from the Commissioner does not qualify for the entitlement under the eligibility requirements of the scheme, the person must immediately repay to the Commissioner the total amount of the entitlement.
+(3) The Commissioner must publish, on an internet site administered by the Commissioner, the eligibility requirements referred to in subsection (2).

 ### 7AAA Administration of cost of living payments scheme
 (1) It is a function of the Commissioner to administer the cost of living payments scheme (the scheme) on behalf of the Crown.